LeonardoArantes/microsservices/README.md

 - docker usage
 - microsservices
 - connection to a database using postgres
-- implemented Entity, Repository, simple Enum, partial implementation of Service
+- implemented Entity, Repository, simple Enum, implementation of Service
 - implementation of a SQL schema to creat a table "furniture"
+- implementation of unchecked exception

 # future updates